 - 2-1.
-The money market consists of all institutions and procedures that accomplish transactions in short-term debt instruments issued by borrowers with (typically) high credit ratings.
-Examples of securities traded in the money market include U.S. Treasury bills, bankers acceptances, and commercial paper.
+The money market consists of all institutions and procedures that accomplish transactions in short-term debt instruments (those claims with maturities up to one year) that are issued by borrowers with (typically) high credit ratings.
+Examples of securities traded in the money market include U.S. Treasury bills, bankers' acceptances, and commercial paper.
 Notice that all of these are debt instruments.
 Equities are not traded in the money market.
 The money market is entirely an over-the-counter market.
 On the other hand, the capital market provides for transactions in long-term financial claims (those claims with maturity periods extending beyond one year).
+The capital market includes both debt and equity securities.
 Trades in the capital market can take place on organized exchanges or over-the-counter. - 2-2.
-Organized stock exchanges provide for: - (1) A continuous market.
+Organized stock exchanges provide for the following: - (1) A continuous market.
 This means a series of continuous security prices is generated.
 Price changes between trades are dampened, reducing price volatility, and enhancing the liquidity of securities. - (2) Establishing and publicizing fair security prices.
 Prices on an organized exchange are determined in the manner of an auction.
-Moreover, the prices are published in widely available media like newspapers. - (3) An aftermarket to aid businesses in the flotation of new security issues.
+Moreover, the prices are published in widely available media, like newspapers. - (3) An aftermarket to aid businesses in the flotation of new security issues.
 The continuous pricing mechanism provided by the exchanges facilitates the determination of offering prices in new flotations.
 The initial buyer of the new issue has a ready market in which he can sell the security should he need liquidity rather than a financial asset. - 2-3.
-The criteria for listing can be labeled as follows: (1) profitability; (2) size; (3) market value; (4) public ownership. - 2-4.
-Most bonds are traded among very large financial institutions.
-Life insurance companies and pension funds are typical examples.
-These institutions deal in large quantities (blocks) of securities.
-An over-the-counter bond dealer can easily bring together a few buyers and sellers of these large quantities of bonds.
-By comparison, common stocks are owned by millions of investors.
-Organized exchanges are necessary to accomplish the "fragmented" trading in equities. - 2-5.
-The investment banker is a middleman involved in the channeling of savings into long-term investment.
-He performs the functions of: (1) underwriting; (2) distributing; (3) advising.
-By assuming underwriting risk, the investment banker and his syndicate purchase the securities from the issuer and hope to sell them at a higher price.
-Distributing the securities means getting those financial claims into the hands of the ultimate investor.
-This is accomplished through the syndicate's selling group.
-Finally, the investment banker can provide the corporate client with sound advice on which type of security to issue, when to issue it, and how to price it.
+An effective financial system is characterized by taking money from the investors and providing it to the efficient users. - 2-4.
+Investors of venture capital firms are active in the private placement market with the objective to sell the firm one day or take it public through an initial public offering (IPO).
+For this purpose, they raise money from other investors and/or individuals to pool the funds and then invest in companies with high-return potential for 5 to 7 years.
+Such startups and early-stage companies represent the target group of venture capital firms because of the following reasons: - 1.
+Small absolute size. - 2.
+Very limited or no historical track record of operating results. - 3.
+Obscure growth prospects. - 4.
+Inability to sell the stock easily or quickly.